naiarako/naiara-korta-martiartu/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Physicist at University of Bern (she/her).<br> Born in Gernika-Lumo, Basque Country.
+description: Physicist at University of Bern (she/her).
+Basque.
+Feminist.
+LGTBIQ+<br>

 profile: